Our CH 2014 Participating Colleges & Universities

 BACK TO TOP

-Bard College at Simon's Rock has been a leader in the early college movement for over 40 years and continues to distinguish itself as the only four-year institution of higher education in the United States specifically designed to provide bright, motivated students with the opportunity to begin college immediately after the tenth or eleventh grade.
-At Simon's Rock, students experience a transformative education in the liberal arts and sciences in the company of smart, independent, creative peers who share their excitement about learning and their desire to be part of a vibrant intellectual community.
+Bard College at Simon’s Rock has been a leader in the early college movement for over 45 years and continues to distinguish itself as the only four-year institution of higher education in the United States specifically designed to provide bright, motivated students with the opportunity to begin college immediately after the tenth or eleventh grade.
+At Simon's Rock, students experience a transformative education in the liberal arts and sciences in the company of smart, independent,creative peers who share their excitement about learning and their desire to be part of a vibrant intellectual community.
 A student to faculty ratio of 9:1 ensures small classes and individualized attention.
 Simon’s Rock has a strong commitment to diversity as an essential component of a challenging and meaningful educational experience.
-Our most recent entering class, comprising students from across the country and around the world, included 30% students of color and 22% first-generation B.A. candidates.
-The campus is located approximately two hours from both Boston and New York City.
+Our most recent entering class, comprising students from across the country and around the world, included 34% students of color and 13% first-generation B.A. candidates.
+The campus is located approximately two hours from Boston and three hours from New York City.

 BACK TO TOP